toiry921/BroadPWN/README.md

 ##Progress so far

-As of this time the exploit currently makes the Nitnendo Switch crash upon connecting with error code 2107-0401 and that's all I have to report at this time ;)
+As of this time the exploit currently makes the Nintendo Switch crash upon connecting with error code 2107-0401 and that's all I have to report at this time ;)